-- There are no petrol pumps on this route so carry enough fuel, or at least have your petrol tank topped-up.
+- There are no petrol pumps on this route so carry enough fuel, or at least have your petrol tank topped up.

-- Spend at least one night in Bhaderwah, for it’s one of the rare big towns in the Himalayas that are still a virginal beauty and are completely developed at the same time.
-The town was moreover unexpectedly clean, quiet and beautiful — something that Kullu or Srinagar must have looked and left like, a decade ago.
+- Spend at least one night in Bhaderwah, for it’s one of the rare big towns in the Himalayas that are still a virginal beauty and is completely developed at the same time.
+The town was moreover unexpectedly clean, quiet and beautiful — something that Kullu or Srinagar must have looked at and left like, a decade ago.